spring-attic/spring-native/spring-graalvm-native-samples/commandlinerunner/README.md

-Very basic spring boot project using a CommandLineRunner bean.
+Very basic Spring Boot project using a `CommandLineRunner` bean.

-To build the native application packaged in a lightweight container:
+To build and run the native application packaged in a lightweight container:
 ```
 mvn spring-boot:build-image
 docker run docker.io/library/commandlinerunner:0.0.1-SNAPSHOT